Leo Cullen (soccer)

-Leo Cullen (born February 28, 1976 in Burnsville, Minnesota) is a retired American soccer defender who spent seven seasons in Major League Soccer and earned three caps with the United States men's national soccer team.
+Leo Cullen (born February 28, 1976) is an American retired soccer defender who spent seven seasons in Major League Soccer and earned three caps with the United States men's national soccer team.

 Player

 Cullen played college soccer at the University of Maryland from 1994 to 1997.
 He was the 1997 ACC Player of the Year and a 1997 First-Team All-American.

 Professional

 On February 2, 1998, the Miami Fusion made Cullen the first draft pick in team history, taking him first overall in the 1998 MLS College Draft.
 Cullen spent the next three and a half seasons in Miami (he left the team as the club's all-time leader in games and minutes).
 On August 15, 2001, the Fusion traded Cullen and a 2002 first-round draft pick to the New England Revolution in exchange for Johnny Torres, Shaker Asad and a 2003 second-round draft pick.
 Cullen remained with the Revolution through the 2003 season.
 After taking 2004 off to pursue his college degree, Cullen came back to MLS in 2005, his rights traded to the Colorado Rapids.
 He retired from soccer after playing one season with the Rapids.
 Cullen played a few times with DC United reserves in 2006 as a defender in an emergency capacity.